 Watch our video about the steps we are taking to keep you and our staff safe.
 With thanks to Employers in Voluntary Housing (EVH).

 Review of Housing Applications

 Due to the current Coronavirus situation, we have decided to contact housing applicants who are due to have their yearly housing application review via telephone rather than posting out the usual review packs.
 The staff in Review Team will ask you if there are any changes that you would like made to your areas of choice or house types and if there have been any changes in your circumstances in the last year.
 You will receive a confirmation letter after your application has been reviewed.

 Home Energy Scotland is offering advice to individuals who may be struggling to pay for energy bills during coronavirus outbreak.

-We are resuming external routine repairs and planned maintenance such as external paint work and colourwash.
-With all external work, staff will follow strict hygiene and physical distancing guidelines.
-We are also carrying out repairs and maintenance in empty properties so that we can re-let them to new tenants - again carefully following Scottish Government guidance.
+We also continue carrying out repairs and maintenance in empty properties so that we can re-let them to new tenants - again carefully following Scottish Government guidance.

-For tenants seeking to move home The Scottish Government has indicated that house moves, such as transfers and mutual exchanges can now take place, with safety measures in place.
-If you had previously accepted an offer of one of our properties and the property is ready to let, we will contact you to discuss the arrangements that will allow you to move.
-Similarly if you now wish to progress your mutual exchange application, you may do so by contacting your local housing office on 01620 827827.
+For tenants seeking to move home The Scottish Government has indicated that house moves, including mutual exchanges, can still take place, with safety measures in place.
 We have developed processes that limit the amount of face to face interactions during a house move, which your Community Housing Officer will explain to you.

 Travelling community information